OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/guides/pruning/index.md

 vintner instances init --instance pruning --template pruning
 ```

-We can optionally inspect the Variability4TOSCA model.
+We can optionally inspect the Variability4TOSCA template.
-This model contains all possible elements having conditions assigned.
+This template contains all possible elements having conditions assigned.
 However, due to pruning, only a handful of condition must be modeled, e.g., the condition checking if a medium or large virtual machine is required.
-This is shown in Figure 1.
+An overview is given in Figure 2.

 ```shell linenums="1"
 vintner templates inspect --template pruning